Kit Packages Include:

 - A green building option

-Listed below are some of the most popular home sizes configured as 2-bed, 3-bed, and 4-bed homes.
-Also included are sample floorplans to help get you started with your ideal layout.
+Below are some of the most popular prefab home sizes configured as two and three-bedroom homes on one level and four and five-bedroom homes on two levels.
+Also included are sample floor plans to help get you started with your ideal layout.

 The Construction Process